-From then on, elementary schooling for children and technical training for adults were top objectives in the official statements published for the Canadian public.
+the Canadian public.
 Because teachers were appointed for the permanent settlements, not the ilagiit nunagivaktangat, whole families moved into settlements to avoid being split up, a relocation that officials did not seem to foresee.
-Officials sometimes admitted that rapid change was disrupting established social relations and depriving many Inuit of meaningful roles they held in society, especially Elders and hunters.
-Many of the current imbalances in Qikiqtani Region communities can be traced to government attitudes and actions in the 1950s to 1970s, which failed either to protect the hunting life or replace it with enough meaningful jobs.
+Officials sometimes admitted that rapid change was disruptive to established social relations, and would deprive many Inuit of the meaningful roles they held in society, especially Elders and hunters.
+Many of the current imbalances in Qikiqtani Region communities can be traced to government attitudes and actions from the 1950s to 1970s, which failed either to protect the hunting life or replace it with enough meaningful jobs.

-All these trends weakened the "traditional life" that so many qallunaat in the 1950s said they respected and wanted to save.
+All these trends weakened the "traditional life" that so many Qallunaat in the 1950s said they respected and wanted to save.
 That "traditional life" was partly a southern invention, because for a long time Inuit had been adopting or developing new practices, which they hoped would not overwhelm valued cultural traditions.
 (A major recent adaptation was the fur-trapping economy: the fox and the imported goods it bought had never been staples of pre-contact existence.)
-In addition to this misunderstanding, gallunaat admiration for traditional ways contained a hefty dose of anti-modernism.
-They viewed Inuit as the ultimate frontiersmen and admired their balanced obligations within networks of kin and community; these were said to resemble Christianity.
-The anti-modernists, however, predicted that Inuit culture would be destroyed by contact with the harmful side of qallunaat society, negative forces such as venereal disease and dependence on social welfare.
+In addition to this misunderstanding, Qallunaat admiration for traditional ways contained a hefty dose of anti-modernism.
+They viewed Inuit as the ultimate frontiersmen, and admired their balanced obligations within networks of kin and community, which were said to resemble Christianity.
+The anti-modernists, however, predicted that Inuit culture would be destroyed by contact with the harmful side of Qallunaat society, negative forces such as venereal disease and dependence on social welfare.
 The anti-modernists, especially common among the RCMP and the churches, possessed little sense of Inuit as competent economic actors on a wider stage.

 Government was so dependent on the Hudson's Bay Company that a serious critique of the commercial system was slower to develop after the Second World War than it had been after the First World War.
-In 1924 a government official told the Toronto Star:
+In 1924, a government official told the Toronto Star:

 While they have been in touch with civilization for 100 years ... and while they are capable and keen to learn, the Eskimos, beyond learning from the missionaries to read and write their own language, are poor linguists.
 They don't as a rule speak English, and few English people speak Eskimo.
 The interchange of ideas is therefore very slow.
 The net result is that while they have taken hold of a great many of the man's ideas, they have got nowhere commercially.
 It is a fair statement that there is not one Eskimo in Baffin Land who has any idea of the real value of his own products.
-Their position now is that they are in the best possible frame of mind to learn, and anxious to do 50.67
+Their position now is that they are in the best possible frame of mind to learn, and anxious to do so.

 By 1950, such critiques of the Hudson's Bay Company were rarely uttered aloud.
-The Company had become profitably entangled in the government's own service delivery, transporting the Eastern Arctic Patrol from 1932 to 1947, owning almost all the two-way radios at establishments, providing "relief"- food or ammunition- to Inuit in need and, after 1945, distributing the supplies Inuit families received under the Family Allowance program, a universal social program, which provided a high proportion of the nominal money income of every Qikiqtani Region community.
+The Company had become profitably entangled in the government's own service delivery, transporting the Eastern Arctic Patrol from 1932 to 1947, owning almost all the two-way radios at establishments, providing "relief"-food or ammunition-to Inuit in need and, after 1945, distributing the supplies Inuit families received under the Family Allowance program, a universal social program that provided a high proportion of the nominal money income of every Qikiqtani Region community.